rpm-software-management/dnf-plugins-core/doc/repoquery.rst

 ``--installonly``
     Limit the resulting set to installed installonly packages.

+``--latest-limit <number>``
+    Limit the resulting set to <number> of latest packages for every package name and architecture.
+    If <number> is negative skip <number> of latest packages.

 ``--repo <repoid>``
     Limit the resulting set only to packages from repo identified by ``<repoid>``.
     Can be used multiple times with accumulative effect.

+``--unsatisfied``
+    Report unsatisfied dependencies among installed packages (i.e. missing requires and and existing conflicts).

 ``--whatprovides <capability>``
     Limit the resulting set only to packages that provide ``<capability>``.